AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 	**6|** Click on |button_contribute_replace| to update the privileges for the record.

-Once the record is published, the padlock icon displayed on the contribute menu should appear unlocked (|button_contribute_unlocked|).
+Once the record is published, the padlock icon displayed on the Editor board should appear unlocked (|button_contribute_unlocked|).

 |userdoc_fig_6_8_1_PrivilegesPanel|